PUBLIC SERVICE ANNOUNCEMENT: COMMUNITY SAFETY

 Conduct Your Own Due Diligence: Utilize established resources for assistance:

-IFF will never recommend or refer a public adjuster immediately after a disaster.
-IFF does not recommend engaging a public adjuster immediately following an incident or in the subsequent week.
+FireGuide will never recommend or refer a public adjuster immediately after a disaster.
+FireGuide does not recommend engaging a public adjuster immediately following an incident or in the subsequent week.
+Engage in good faith negotiations, if settlements fail or communication is absent, speak with FireGuide volunteers for next steps and recovery options.

 IFF advises to first engage in good faith with your insurance carrier.
 If the carrier consistently displays poor behavior or bad faith, then consider: